Range Rover Sport: HST Limited Edition (2016)

 Officially unveiled at the 2015 New York International Auto Show, the HST Limited Edition returned to the North American Range Rover Sport lineup after a 7-year hiatus and, similar to the previous iterations, put emphasis on driving dynamics and sportiness.
 Designed to bridge the gap between the V6 powered HSE and the Supercharged models, the HST Limited Edition featured a tuned version of the HSE's 3.0 L Jaguar AJ supercharged V6 with 380 bhp, 40 more than standard.
 It also included many other features to allow for a more road focused and dynamic Range Rover Sport, including unique 21-inch wheels, upgraded brakes and suspension, chassis enhancements, and a reprogrammed AWD system.
-To cosmetically distinguish it from other models, the HST Limited Edition featured darkened headlight and taillight bezels, a black painted roof and hood vents, red "Sport" badges, red brake calipers, Oxford leather interior, and a unique front and rear fascia.
-It was offered in four metallic colors, Indus Silver, Santorini Black, Corris Grey and Firenze Red, as well as the non metallic Fuji White.
+To cosmetically distinguish it from other models, the HST Limited Edition featured darkened headlight and taillight bezels, a black painted roof and bonnet vents, red "Sport" badges, red brake calipers, Oxford leather interior, and a unique front and rear fascia.
+It was offered in four metallic colours, Indus Silver, Santorini Black, Corris Grey and Firenze Red, as well as the non metallic Fuji White.

 Only offered in limited production for the 2016 model year, the HST Limited Edition would be discontinued for 2017 and effectively replaced by the HSE Dynamic, which featured many of the same mechanical changes as the HST.
 The HSE Dynamic was sold until partway through 2019, when Land Rover replaced it with a new non-limited HST, this time powered by the new Ingenium AJ300 inline-6 hybrid engine.

-SVR (2018-2022) (Facelift)
+SVR (2018–2022; facelift)

 In 2017 at the LA Auto Show, the facelifted Range Rover Sport SVR was announced by the Jaguar Land Rover Group.
 This facelifted model includes all of the same features that the 2018 Range Rover Sport has, but the SVR has upgraded body styling which includes the new Silver Quad Exhausts and the new option of a Carbon Fibre bonnet.
 The 2018 SVR still includes the same 5.0L Supercharged V8 from the Jaguar F-Type, but the engine now produces 575 hp instead of the pre-facelift's 550 hp, allowing the SVR to accelerate from 0-60 mph (97 km/h) in 4 seconds.

 Due to its large size and poor environmental record, Environmental Action Germany nominated the Range Rover Sport SVR for their Goldener Geier (Golden Vulture) 2020 award.

+Dragon Challenge

+In February 2018, Land Rover brought a Range Rover Sport hybrid to Tianmen Mountain, where driver Ho-Pin Tung successfully climbed the 45-degree angle staircase of 999 steps to Heaven's Gate.

-Third generation (L461; 2022-)
+Third generation (L461; 2022)

-The 2023 Range Rover Sport was revealed in May 2022.
+The 2023 Range Rover Sport was revealed on 11 May 2022.
 The chopped-roof sibling of the regular Range Rover gains minimalist styling inside and out with powertrain options ranging from MHEV, PHEV and eventually a twin-turbo V8.
 An all-electric version is expected to launch in 2024.